Major health system stops offering Plan B because of Missouri's abortion ban

 "To ensure we adhere to all state and federal laws — and until the law in this area becomes better defined — Saint Luke's will not provide emergency contraception at our Missouri-based locations," Gifford said.

-University Health, formerly Truman Medical Centers, said it would continue to offer emergency contraceptives in Missouri.
+University Health, formerly Truman Medical Centers, said it would continue to offer emergency contraceptives in both of its Missouri-based facilities.
 University Health spokesperson Leslie Carto said the hospital didn't believe that conflicted with the state's abortion law.

 At a news conference in St. Louis Tuesday, Missouri Gov. Mike Parson was unclear on whether people should be worried about access to birth control.
 He said the health department was in the process of clarifying the law.